Phi Mu Alpha Sinfonia: Collegiate

+Once initiated, membership in the fraternity is for life.
+An initiated member may not resign his membership in the fraternity, though he may be suspended or expelled from membership for misconduct.

 Alumni

 Upon leaving the chapter's sheltering institution (e.g., through graduation, transfer, etc.), collegiate members may transfer to alumni membership.
 Faculty and staff members of the sheltering institution who are initiated as collegiate members may transfer to alumni membership at any time.
 Alumni members retain all the rights and privileges of membership in the fraternity except for voting rights in a collegiate chapter and eligibility to hold offices specifically reserved for collegiate members.
 Alumni members are under no further financial obligation to the fraternity or to any chapter insofar as they remain members of the fraternity in good standing, regardless of financial contributions.
 However, alumni members are encouraged to make regular contributions to the Sinfonia Educational Foundation, and if an alumni member chooses to join an alumni association he may assume an obligation to pay dues to the association.

 Honorary

 Chapters may initiate men into honorary membership.
 Non-Sinfonian candidates must be distinguished male musicians, music educators, or patrons of music, and upon initiation, they are considered honorary members of both the chapter and the fraternity.
 A Sinfonian may be initiated as an honorary member of a chapter for long-standing support and outstanding contributions.
 The National Executive Committee may initiate men as national honorary members into the honorary Alpha Alpha Chapter.
-While there is a significant level of prestige that accompanies honorary membership, this class is equivalent to alumni membership about the rights and obligations of membership.
+Honorary membership is equivalent to alumni membership with regards the rights and obligations conferred.
 It is not possible to confer honorary membership posthumously.